ClaireMargaux/proboder/README.md

 1. **Prediction step**
    - Objective: Forecast the future state of the system.
    - How: Uses the linear stochastic differential equations (SDEs) to model the system's dynamics and predict how the state will evolve over time.
-This step treats the system as Gauss-Markov processes.
+This step treats the system as a Gauss-Markov process.

 3. **Update on observations step**
    - Objective: Refine the predicted state using actual measurement data.